AIDASoft/run-lcg-view/README.md

 ## Limitations

 The action will always resolve the correct image to execute your code on top the requested view, therefore you must always set the top level GitHub Action variable `runs-on: ubuntu-latest`.
-However this is not the case if you want to execute on macOS, there you have to set this variable to `runs-on: macos-latest`.

 ## Coverity Scan extension
 ### Prerequisites